LONG ARTICLE! 35 – 45 minute read:

 Once you have established a glass schedule and decided on the type of resin, it is time to look at what type of glass job you want to do – clear or tinted.
 This choice is important because it will determine the kind of technique you will have to use in the process – freelap for clear glass jobs and cutlap for tinted ones.

 Assuming that this is the first surfboard you have ever shaped and glassed, we suggest you stick to a clear glass job and the freelap technique.
 It is easier to get your head around, takes less time, uses less material, and decreases your chances of messing up.
-After all, adding colour to your surfboard is an add-on; as a beginner, you should prioritise the essentials.
+After all, adding color to your surfboard is an add-on; as a beginner, you should prioritize the essentials.

-But in case you really want to colour your first surfboard, we have summarised the main characteristics of each glassing technique below.
+But in case you really want to color your first surfboard, we have summarised the main characteristics of each glassing technique below.
 At least then you can compare both and plan ahead.

 Now you’re ready to go…